 Under the law, a maximum of two School Board members can meet with a group of citizens without it being considered a public meeting which requires prior advertisement.
 If a group wishes to talk to each of the five School Board members in a non-public setting, a minimum of three separate meetings need to be scheduled.
 The School Board Chair or the Clerk of the School Board can assist with the scheduling of these meetings.
 The School Board conference room, located in the School Board office, can be used for these meetings.

-Regular School Board meetings are generally the first and third Thursday of the month at 7:30 p.m. on the first floor of the Arlington Education Center, 1426 North Quincy Street (next to Washington-Lee High School).
+Regular School Board meetings are generally the first and third Thursday of the month at 7 p.m. on the second floor of the Syphax Education Center, 2110 Washington Blvd.
 Copies of the agenda are available from the School Board office the Friday before the scheduled meeting and outside the Board room two hours prior to the meeting.

-Citizens who wish to speak at a School Board meeting may sign up electronically after the agenda is published and up until 4:00 p.m. the day before the meeting.
+Community members who wish to speak at a School Board meeting may sign up electronically after the agenda is published and up until 4 p.m. the day before the meeting.
 Speaker slips also are available outside the Board room on the day of the meeting.
-Each speaker is allowed up to three minutes to speak on agenda or non-agenda items, but the Chair may reduce the amount of speaking time if an unusually large number of citizens sign up to speak about a particular matter.
-Please review the School Board adopted Guidelines for Public Comment to help prepare to speak at a School Board meeting.
+Each speaker is allowed up to two minutes to speak on agenda or non-agenda items, but the Chair may reduce the amount of speaking time if an unusually large number of people sign up to speak about a particular matter.
+Please review the School Board adopted School Board Guidelines for Public Comment to help prepare to speak at a School Board meeting.

-Regular School Board meetings are broadcast live on Verizon Channel 70 and FIOS channel 41 and rerun the following Friday at 9:00 p.m. and the following Monday at 7:30 p.m.
-Citizens may also download the broadcast from the web site during the meetings by visiting Watch School Board Meetings.
+Regular School Board meetings are broadcast live on Verizon Channel 70 and FIOS channel 41 and rerun the following Friday at 9 p.m. and the following Monday at 7:30 p.m.
+Community members may also download the broadcast from the web site during the meetings by visiting Watch School Board Meetings.

-The Superintendent of Schools prepares the proposed agenda items for the consideration of the Chair of the School Board prior to each School Board meeting.
+The Superintendent prepares the proposed agenda items for the consideration of the Chair of the School Board prior to each School Board meeting.
 The agenda of every regular meeting is approved by the School Board Chair.
 Generally, a School Board member desiring to add additional items to the proposed agenda must submit the additions to the Chair in advance of the meeting.
 Items may be added to the agenda if two or more School Board members so request.
 Board members also may defer any item for which all relevant information has not been prepared or provided in advance.
-Agenda materials for upcoming School Board meetings are available for public review in the School Board office by the Monday before the scheduled meetings.
-Meeting materials are generally posted by the close of business on Fridays before the scheduled meetings.
+Meeting materials are generally posted on BoardDocs by the close of business on Fridays before the scheduled meetings.
+Agenda materials for School Board meetings are available for public review in the School Board office by the Monday before the scheduled meetings.